MarianK7/IPK/README.md

 # VUT IPK Project 1

-Our goal in this project was to implement a basic server in C/C++ language which communicates trough the http protocol.
+Our goal in this project was to implement a basic server in C/C++ language which communicates trough the HTTP protocol.
 This server provides informations such as cpu name of the server, hostname and current cpu load.
 Server correctly processes the HTTP headers/requests and creates correct HTTP answers.
 Answers are in type text/plain.
 Communication with server can be done from web browser and also with tools like wget and curl.

 ### Prerequisites